Sun T2000, PowerDNS, 'Completion Ports'

 I implemented epoll and kqueue for Linux and FreeBSD yesterday, today I did Solaris completion ports.
 Some things to note:

-1. A ‘Completion Port’ does not survive fork(2).
-So create the port after forking.
+- A ‘Completion Port’ does not survive

-3. Contrary to kqueue and epoll, once you’ve received an event from the port, you need to add back the socket if you are still interested.
+function takes two parameters to specify how many events you want to receive, a minimum and a maximum.
+This is different from what kqueue and epoll do.
+The manpage does not make this overly clear.
+(UPDATE: ok, it does, I can’t read) - Contrary to kqueue and epoll, once you’ve received an event from the port, you need to add back the socket if you are still interested.
 I think this is a slight optimisation for PowerDNS as the common case is indeed to remove a socket once an event has hit.

 To really get all those cores and strands working, I split PowerDNS 24 ways today and tried to benchmark it.
 This appears to have worked as it fully saturated my fine xs4all ADSL connection :-) If I want to fully test this server I may need to get it hosted somewhere with real bandwidth.